Sony PlayStation Classic brings 20 retro games on Dec. 3 for $100

-The Sony PlayStation Classic, which comes with 20 preloaded "generation-defining" games, will arrive on Dec.
-3 for $100, the company Sony announced late Tuesday.
+The Sony PlayStation Classic, a miniature version of the original PlayStation that comes with 20 preloaded "generation-defining" games, will arrive on Dec.
+3 for $100 (£90, AU$150), Sony announced late Tuesday.
 It follows the immensely popular NES Classic and SNES Classic, both of which were big hits for rival Nintendo.

-The Classic is a miniaturized version of the original PlayStation -- 45 percent smaller on the sides to be exact, according to Sony.
+The Classic is 45 percent smaller than the original 1994 console, according to Sony.
 Some of the preloaded games include Final Fantasy VII, Jumping Flash, Ridge Racer Type 4, Tekken 3 and Wild Arms.
-All of those games will be playable in their original format, Sony said.
+All of those games will be playable in their original format, Sony said, with more games to be announced ahead of launch.

-The mini version keeps the look and feel of the original, with the same game pad and no analog sticks or rumble.
+The mini version keeps the look and feel of the original, with the same controller -- no analog sticks or rumble.
 Get a good look here:

 The original Sony PlayStation console was first introduced in 1994, almost 25 years ago.
-It was "the first home console in video game history to ship 100 million units worldwide, offering consumers a chance to play games with real-time 3D rendered graphics in their homes for the first time," Sony said in its release.
+It was "the first home console in video game history to ship 100 million units worldwide, offering consumers a chance to play games with real-time 3D rendered graphics in their homes for the first time," Sony said.

-Sony said that the Classic will launch in "limited quantities" on Dec.
-3 in Japan, North America, Europe, New Zealand and Australia.
-It will cost AU$150 or £90.
-You can preorder the Sony PlayStation Classic in the US at select stores, Sony said.
+The Classic will launch in "limited quantities" on Dec.
+3 in Japan, North America, Europe, Australia and New Zealand.
+You can preorder the Sony PlayStation Classic in the US at select stores.
 It comes with an HDMI cable, two wired controllers and a USB power cord, but you'll need to supply your own AC adapter.

 Sony said it will release more details in the coming months.